Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Robust Object Grasping in Diverse Operation Conditions

-We evaluated the grasping robustness of the entangling tentacle gripper by answering two questions: (1) Can the coiling and tangling tentacles grasp heavy objects with complex shapes?
-(2) Can they grasp lightweight, but very large and smooth objects?
+We evaluate the robustness of the entangling tentacle grasping through two sets of experiments.
+First, we conduct a realistic demonstration in which the manually driven tentacle gripper grasps, positions, releases, and re-grasps complex objects from the table top.
+Next, we conduct a series of more controlled tests to examine the weight and volume capacity, repeatability, and disturbance rejection of tentacle grasping.
+Note that all tests are completed by 8 pairs of $\alpha=90^\circ$, $\beta=75^\circ$ tentacles.

+\underline{Realistic Tabletop Grasping Demonstration}: We place three objects on the tabletop: a small, smooth spherical object (a balloon), a complex and irregular object (a head massager), and a fragile object (a paper coffee cup filled with approximately half a cup of coffee).
+The tentacle gripper successfully approaches these objects from a distance, grasps them, repositions them, releases them, and subsequently re-grasps them, all in a continuous operation without excessive squeezing, damage, or coffee spillage (Figure~\ref{fig:air}a and Movie S5).
+This demonstration highlights the real-world practicality of the tentacle grasping.

-To answer the first question, we used 8 pairs of $\alpha=90^\circ$, $\beta=75^\circ$ tentacles to grasp objects with increasing weight, including a crimper (210 g), a leveler (250 g), a hammer (570 g), and a weighted container with spokes (1020 g) (Fig.\ref{fig:air}a).
+\underline{Weight Capacity}: In this test, we use the same 8 pairs of tentacles to grasp objects with increasing weight, including a crimper (210 g), a leveler (250 g), a hammer (570 g), and a weighted container with spokes (1020 g) (Fig.\ref{fig:air}b).
 Each tentacle and its tendon weighs only $\sim2$ g, giving a total tentacle mass of $\sim32$ g.
 Therefore, the entangling tentacles can lift objects to 31 times their own weight, validating their heavy-lifting potential.